scraggo/small-projects/notes-copies/essentialism-mckeown-notes.md

 Keep a journal.
 When you review it, look for patterns, find what matters to you.

-Essentialists don't get hung up on details - they look for the big picture, they listen for what's -not- being said, they filter for what's fascinating.
+Essentialists don't get hung up on details - they look for the big picture, they listen for what's _not_ being said, they filter for what's fascinating.

 Many times problems are presented one way (like, building a cheaper version of something) but actually need to be solved another way (like, actually building an incubator that doesn't use electricity.)
 A car isn't a faster horse.